William McKinley: Hawaii

 During the war, McKinley also pursued the annexation of the Republic of Hawaii.
-The new republic, dominated by business interests, had overthrown the Queen in 1893 when she rejected a limited role for herself.
+The new republic, dominated by business interests, had overthrown the Queen in 1893 when she attempted to restore the powers of the monarchy by nullifying the bayonet constitution.
 There was strong American support for annexation, and the need for Pacific bases in wartime became clear after the Battle of Manila.
 McKinley came to office as a supporter of annexation, and lobbied Congress to act, warning that to do nothing would invite a royalist counter-revolution or a Japanese takeover.
 Foreseeing difficulty in getting two-thirds of the Senate to approve a treaty of annexation, McKinley instead supported the effort of Democratic Representative Francis G. Newlands of Nevada to accomplish the result by joint resolution of both houses of Congress.
 The resulting Newlands Resolution passed both houses by wide margins, and McKinley signed it into law on July 8, 1898.
 McKinley biographer H. Wayne Morgan notes, "McKinley was the guiding spirit behind the annexation of Hawaii, showing ... a firmness in pursuing it"; the president told Cortelyou, "We need Hawaii just as much and a good deal more than we did California.
 It is manifest destiny."